 Interested car buyers must get a better understanding of the cost implications that come with their loans.

-To get an exact figure, you will have to get a clear picture of the usually masked APR fees, total loan amounts, loan term, and down payments.
+To get an exact figure, you will have to get a clear picture of the usually masked APR fees, total loan amounts, loan terms, and down payments.

 Taking some time to crunch these numbers may seem to keep you off your dream car but could eventually save you a good amount of money.